 The Undercharging Problem

 Most mechanics charge too little.
-Not because they don't know better — but because they're scared of losing customers.
+Not because they don't know better.
+But because they're scared of losing customers.
 So they price low, work long hours, and wonder why they're not making more money.

 Here's the reality: customers who only care about price are the worst customers.
 They haggle, they no-show, and they never leave reviews.
-The customers you actually want — the ones who value convenience and quality — will gladly pay a fair price.
+The customers you actually want.
+The ones who value convenience and quality.
+Will gladly pay a fair price.

 What Are Mobile Mechanics Actually Charging?